Highlights for levalbuterol

 If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.

 Tell your doctor or health care professional if your symptoms do not improve.
 Call your doctor right away if your asthma or bronchitis gets worse while you are using this medicine.

 Store at a room temperature of 68 to 77 degrees.
 Do not freeze.
 Protect from light and excessive heat.
 Keep unopened vials in the foil pouch.
 Once the foil pouch is opened, the vials should be used within two weeks.
 Discard any vial if the solution is not clear.
 Throw away any unused medicine after the expiration date.

 How Much Does levalbuterol Cost?

-Compare prices and save money on your next refill!
+Compare prices and save up to 80% on your next refill!